IB GuidesSeptember 14, 2025

 Technology and Modern Assessment Section

-Technology is revolutionizing how we approach environmental research and assessment.
+Technology is changing how we approach environmental research and assessment.
 From GPS-enabled devices for precise location tracking to sophisticated sensors for real-time data collection, technology enhances the accuracy and efficiency of fieldwork.
 Furthermore, AI is playing an increasingly important role in analyzing large datasets and identifying patterns that might otherwise be missed.

 Conclusion with Clear Next Steps